bakame-php/http-structured-fields/README.md

 | Byte Sequence | class `ByteSequence`      | `Type::ByteSequence` |
 | Date          | class `DateTimeImmutable` | `Type::Date`         |

-As shown in the table, the RFC define two (2) specific data types that can not be represented by PHP default type system, for them, we have defined two classes `Token` and `ByteSequence` to help with representation.
+The RFC define two (2) specific data types that can not be represented by PHP default type system, for them, we have defined two classes `Token` and `ByteSequence` to help with their representation.

 ```php
 use Bakame\Http\StructuredFields\Token;